While we were visiting Japan, we took a JAL flight from Haneda to Osaka and here is a look at why we loved First Class in Japan Airlines.

 When it was time for check-in desk agent was very efficient and polite during the check-in process.
 Once inside the aircraft, we were shown to our seats – nice and wide adjustable leather seats with lots of legroom and headrests.
 Needless to stay we loved them!

 Flight attendants distributed warm towels to all passengers shortly after takeoff and promptly began the snack and beverage service.
 The flight attendants were welcoming and friendly throughout the entire flight.
 I was surprised that there were food and beverage services, even though it was a short flight.
 We were presented with a menu of food and drink choices.
 Since we didn’t request a special meal, they didn’t have any vegetarian choices but the bean cakes on the regular meal were delicious.
-The flight attendant was politeness and patience when I inquired about the meal choices.
+The flight attendant was polite and patient when I inquired about meal choices.

 Is this possibly the best view of Mt.
 Fuji?

 You can see Fuji San from different places, like when taking the Bullet or from Lake Aishi but the best views of Mount Fuji can be enjoyed on domestic flights heading from Tokyo’s Haneda Airport to destinations in western Japan, when the planes often fly very close to – if not right above – the mountain.
 Flights from western Japan in the direction of Haneda Airport usually pass further south, but can still provide nice views.
-We might have taken a flight from Haneda to Osaka just to enjoy this view.
+We might have taken a flight from Haneda to Osaka just to enjoy this view 🙂

 PIN IT FOR LATER